 Police rushed to the scene to find Mansfield’s three children alive in the backseat.
 The accident instantly killed the three adults in the front seat and also killed Mansfield’s dog.
 Police declared the actress dead on the scene.

-As news of the grisly accident went public, rumors swirled that the crash decapitated Mansfield.
+As news of the grisly accident went public, rumors swirled that the crash decapitated Jaynes Mansfield.

 The Jayne Mansfield death photos released after the accident added fuel to the rumors.
 Her wig had been thrown from the car, which in some pictures made it look as though her head had been cut off.